Harmeet Singh Sooden: Release operation

 On 23 March 2006, British Foreign Secretary Jack Straw announced: "The three hostages...have been released as a result of a multinational force operation which took place earlier today....
 British forces were involved in this operation.
 It follows weeks and weeks of very careful work by our military and coalition personnel in Iraq and many civilians as well."
-It has been reported that the operation included the SAS from Task Force Black, a unit primarily tasked to kill or capture high-value enemy targets.
+It has been reported that the operation included Special Air Service (SAS) personnel from Task Force Black, a unit primarily tasked to kill or capture high-value enemy targets.
 Task Force Black have since been implicated in human rights abuses at secret detention facilities, including Camp Nama and H1.
 There were unconfirmed reports and speculation that elements of the Canadian special-operations unit Joint Task Force 2 also took part in the release operation.
 The identity and extent of the Canadian military contribution and the nature of its participation, if any, are unknown.
-Reports indicate that no kidnappers were present at the house where the hostages were found and no shots were fired during the operation.
+Reports indicate that no kidnappers were present at the house where the hostages were found, no shots were fired and no one was injured during the operation.
 While it is clear the hostages were freed as part of a military operation, it is not publicly known how the Coalition Forces derived the information leading to their whereabouts, and whether they were rescued or released as part of a negotiated settlement.